Mitchell-H123/UltimateJavaRepository/Unit01/Topic1_1/README.md

 ```

 Sorry about the more complicated syntax for running the code from the command line; it's a necessary Java thing if you're going to keep your code organized in a big repository like this.

-Notes:
-/* */ -comments
-java is class based
-class name must match the file name
-System.out.print("---"); - prints out whats in quotes and puts curser next to it
-System.out.println("---"); - prints out whats in quotes and puts curser below to it